top of page

 ‘I’ve always felt most at home in nature.
 As a child, I would spend hours outdoors exploring and observing.
 I collected shells, bird nests and unusual seed pods and my bedroom usually had jars of assorted beetles and caterpillars at different stages of development.’

-'I have learnt that in the space of one day a plant can change dramatically - a few years ago, I planned on casting a magnificent branch of cherry blossoms growing in the garden.
+‘I have learnt that in the space of one day a plant can change dramatically - a few years ago, I planned on casting a magnificent branch of cherry blossoms growing in the garden.
 The following day I went to the tree and found that all the petals had fallen overnight.
 I was so disappointed and had to wait another year to have the chance to cast those cherry blossoms again!
-It was a wonderful lesson for me on the ephemeral nature of our natural world and helped me develop a keen eye on noticing the subtle cues that signal changes in my environment'
+It was a valuable lesson for me on the ephemeral nature of our natural world and helped me develop a keen eye for noticing the subtle cues that signal changes in the environment.’

-'I create to feel connected — to the land, to the seasons, and to myself and is a way of honouring the beauty that often goes unnoticed.
-My hope, is that my work invites others to feel that same sense of calm and connection to nature... to pause, breathe, and notice the beauty of the details that surrounds us.'
+‘I create to feel connected — to the land, to the seasons, and to myself — and it is a way of honouring the beauty that often goes unnoticed.
+My hope is that my work invites others to feel that same sense of calm and connection to nature… to pause, breathe, and notice the beauty of the details that surrounds us.’

 Each piece is both a study of texture and a moment of mindfulness — an offering of the fleeting beauty of nature made tangible, and a quiet reminder of our place within the natural world.